GBAF Logo

 • The PSOE has ruled out the existence of illegal financing, but its own internal audit found some "surprising" expenses charged to the party by Abalos' secretariat.

-Zapatero and Plus Ultra Case
+Zapatero/Plus Ultra Case

-Former Prime Minister Under Scrutiny
+Allegations Against Former Prime Minister

 • In May 2026, a High Court judge placed former Prime Minister Jose Luis Rodriguez Zapatero under investigation for allegedly leading an influence-peddling and money-laundering network.
+His daughters and his secretary are also under investigation.

 • Among the network's clients was the Spanish airline Plus Ultra, which obtained a pandemic recovery loan of €53 million, the judge said.

-Allegations of Court Meddling
+Court Meddling Investigation

 • In May 2026, a Madrid judge disclosed a separate investigation involving Cerdan, other PSOE officials, lawyers, a businessman and a police officer.

 • The judge said the suspects had attempted to influence public administration decisions and undermine any judicial proceedings or police actions that affected the interests of the PSOE or the government.
+Cerdan has denied wrongdoing.

 Key Takeaways